David Schaich

 Biography

-I am a Lecturer in theoretical physics at the University of Liverpool, and a UK Research & Innovation (UKRI) Future Leader Fellow.
+I am a Reader in theoretical physics at the University of Liverpool, and a UK Research & Innovation (UKRI) Future Leader Fellow.
 I previously held postdoctoral research positions at the University of Bern, Syracuse University and the University of Colorado Boulder after studying at Amherst College and completing my PhD at Boston University.
 For shorter periods I have worked at the International Centre for Theoretical Sciences, Bangalore; the Kavli Institute for Theoretical Physics, Santa Barbara; the Humboldt University of Berlin; the Aspen Center for Physics; the National Center for Theoretical Sciences, Taipei; Lawrence Livermore National Lab; and CERN, the European Organization for Nuclear Research.
 In addition to these institutions I have been supported by the US Department of Energy, the US National Science Foundation, the National Science Council of Taiwan, and the UK Science and Technology Facilities Council.

 Research [complete overview, GitHub]